Dance World Cup – 2025 Rules – Updated September 2024

 Tap is when the dancer uses tap shoes to create beats and rhythms throughout the dance.
 The tap shoes are key as it creates a distinct sound that's different to clogs or a hard shoe.
 It can be danced to a variety of music styles.
 Different styles of Tap are represented in Hollywood musicals like Singing in the Rain or stage musicals like 42nd Street.
 You can also look at Tap Dogs for a more grounded, casual and relaxed tap style.

 Any song and any dance style is permitted in this section.
 The dance and movement should be suitable to match the song and there should be a balance in the performance to support the song.
-The performance should show emotional feeling, presentation and acting ability to highlight characterisation or comedy required.

 Please Note: For this class, music choices should not contain swearing or bad language, the suggestion of guns or death.
 The choreography and visual aspect must be age appropriate for the overall competition.